denosaurs/opus/README.md

 ### Licence

+This project is using the MIT license and is a port of [abalabahaha/opusscript](https://github.com/abalabahaha/opusscript) to deno.

+Copyright (c) 2016-2020 abalabahaha
-Copyright 2020-present, the denosaurs team.
-All rights reserved.
-MIT license.
+Copyright (c) 2020-2021 the denosaurs team